villekf/OMEGA/README.md

 ## Installation

-For additional install help, see the [installation help](https://github.com/villekf/OMEGA/wiki/Installation-help) on the wiki.
+For additional install help, see [installation help](https://github.com/villekf/OMEGA/wiki/Installation-help) on the wiki.

-You're going to need C++ compiler in order to compile the MEX-files and use this software.
-Visual Studio and GCC have been tested to work so I recommend those depending on your platform (Visual Studio on Windows, GCC on Linux).
+You're going to need a C++ compiler in order to compile the MEX-files and use this software.
+Visual Studio and GCC have been tested to work and are recommended depending on your platform (Visual Studio on Windows, GCC on Linux, clang should work on MacOS).
 Specifically, Visual Studio  2015, 2017 and 2019 have been tested to work on Windows 7/10 and as well as G++ 5.5, 6.4, 7.3 and 9.3 on Ubuntu 16.04/18.04/20.04.
 MinGW++ also works though it is unable to compile ArrayFire OpenCL reconstructions (implementation 2) on Windows.
-Octave supports only MinGW++ and as such implementation 2 on Windows is only supported if you manually compile ArrayFire from source with MinGW.
+Octave supports only MinGW++ on Windows and as such implementation 2 on Windows is only supported if you manually compile ArrayFire from source with MinGW.

 MinGW++ for MATLAB can be downloaded from [here](https://se.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler).